 Societal challenge: A questioned democracy

-Democracy is a common foundation for many countries.
-However, its ability to handle problems in society and welfare challenges is being increasingly questioned.
+Liberal democracy is a common foundation for many countries.
+However, its ability to handle problems in society challenges is being increasingly questioned.
 More and more countries are moving in an undemocratic direction.
 Authoritarian values and parties are gaining ground.
-Alternative news outlets are challenging traditional journalism.
-Technology makes it easy to spread fake news.
+Alternative news outlets are challenging journalism of quality.
+Technology open ups for democratic interaction, but also makes it easy to spread fake news.

 Learn more about our research, courses and programmes, and collaboration below.